Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Background

 In this work, we consider the tree-structured Schrodinger Bridge problem \citep{haasler21_treeSB}.
 In particular, we extend the IMF procedure to the \textit{dynamic} Tree SB setting of \citet{noble2023treebased}.

-\paragraph{Stochastic Processes on the Tree} In order to explain the dynamic Tree SB problem, we first need to define stochastic processes on a tree.
+\paragraph{Stochastic processes on the tree} In order to explain the dynamic Tree SB problem, we first need to define stochastic processes on a tree.
 We will consider trees $\cT = (\cV, \cE, \ell)$ with vertex set $\cV$ and edge set $\cE$, where $\ell: \cE \rightarrow \sR^{>0}$ is an edge-length function.
 One can extend the tree to a uniquely arcwise-connected metric space in the natural way; the arc connecting the two endpoints of an edge $e$ is identified with a line segment of corresponding length $T^e = \ell(e)$, and they are connected according to the graph structure.
 Via a slight abuse of notation we will also denote this metric space as $\cT$.
 As such, we can define the space $C(\cT, \sR^d)$ of continuous paths from $\cT$ into $\sR^d$, and we let $\cP(\cC_\cT) := \cP(C(\cT, \sR^d))$ denote the space of probability measures over such paths.
 We will present the methodology according to a \textit{directed} tree $\cT_r$ rooted at a vertex $r$, for which we can choose an ordered edge set $\cE_r$ corresponding to a depth-first traversal (though we will often omit the dependence on $r$ in the notation).
+While this presentation may appear somewhat complex, the construction is quite natural; for an illustration of processes on a tree-structure, see \Cref{fig:TreeIMF_diagram,fig:TreeIMF_diagram_nonstar}.

 We will consider running SDEs along each edge according to the ordering $\cE_r$ in the directed tree structure.
 We sample $X_r \sim \sP_r$ and then sequentially simulate SDEs along each edge as we traverse the directed tree.
 For each edge $e = (u,v) \in \cE_r$, we run an SDE $\rmd X_t^{e} = v^{e}(t, X_t^{e}) \rmd t + \sigma_t^e \rmd B_t^e$ for time $t \in [0, T^{e}]$ initialised at $X_0^{e}=X_u$, and after simulation we let $X_v = X_{T^e}^{e}$.
 Such stochastic processes induce a path measure $\sP \in \cP(\cC_\cT)$ over the whole tree.
 Note that when the tree is a branch with 2 vertices and 1 edge, this recovers the standard case described earlier.